 Mitigation Measures/Recommendation Roles and Responsibilities Measurable Outcome Frequency UMPL to prepare a Livelihood Restoration Plan for the economic displaced households.
-Following are measures when implementing LRP UMPL and Third- Party Agency for implementation of LRP.
+Following are measures when implementing LRP UMPL and Third- Party Agency for implementation Approved LRP.
 Engagement document of One-time check upon completion of plan preparation.
 A Livelihood Restoration Plan shall be prepared for the impacted households who would be facing permanent/temporary livelihood loss.
-OF LIVE .
+OF LIVE.
 Third-Party Agency for LRP Implementation Number of staff mobilized for LRP implementation.
 Monthly monitoring of LRP implementation As part of Livelihood Restoration Plan, a need assessment would be carried out for identification of feasible livelihood activities for the affected households.
-In addition, business/entrepreneurship counselling in Number and nature of livelihood restoration activities conducted, and number of PAP Weekly monitoring of grievances received terms of identification of business opportunities for those affected people who want to venture into business activity instead of agriculture. participating in these activities Number of One time Post LRP implementation audit by third party Transitional assistance would be provided at least six months are provided if not more for all PAPs grievances/human rights issues opened in the period and trend in time Provision of Skill enhancement trainings for absorbing the local youths for employment in the project or in nearby industries. - Facilitate identification of alternative agricultural land for landless households for lease in case PAPs are keen to continue with cultivation.
+In addition, business/antrepreneurship, counselling, in Number and nature of livelihood restoration activities conducted, and number of PAP Weekly monitoring of grievances received terms of identification of business opportunities for those affected people who want to venture into business activity instead of agriculture. participating in these activities Number of One time Post LRP implementation audit by third party Transitional assistance would be provided at least six months are provided if not more for all PAPs grievances/human rights issues opened in the period and trend in time Provision of Skill enhancement trainings for absorbing the local youths for employment in the project or in nearby industries. - Facilitate identification of alternative agricultural land for landless households for lease in case PAPs are keen to continue with cultivation.
 Vulnerable families would be provided with additional assistance such as skill enhancement as part of the LRP and CSR activities.
 Grievance Mechanism would be made available to the affected person.
-A livelihood Restoration Audit should be carried out for the project UMPL in association with industries located in an around the riverbank to provides remedial measures to those impacted fishing community as part of the CSR activities. manufacturing units operating in and around the Meghna Discussion Meeting with different agencies Yearly Monitoring UMPL and the neighbouring industries to ensure that untreated industrial waste would be treated riverbank.
+A livelihood Restoration Audit should be carried out for the project UMPL in association with industries located in an Businesses and Discussion Meeting with Yearly Monitoring around the riverbank to provides remedial manufacturing different agencies as part of the CSR activities. and around the Meghna UMPL and the neighbouring industries to ensure that untreated industrial waste would be treated riverbank.